 Year 4 Teaching Staff

-The remaining English topics link with our CUSP curriculum for this term, specifically History.
+We are looking forward to doing lots of learning about the Egyptians this term – both in History and in English.
 The term will begin with children learning all about the Ancient Egyptians, with a focus on their civilisations and achievements in history.
 We will learn and write a biography about the pharaoh Hatsheput, and we will also read The Secrets of a Sun King, which is a fictional adaptation on the early life of Tutankhamun.
 Children will write their own diary entries based on the characters and events of this book.

-In Science, children will investigate Electricity by constructing a simple series electrical circuit to help them to identify and name each of its parts.
+Children will become excited in our Electricity lessons in Science this term – investigating and constructing a simple series electrical circuit to help them to identify and name each of its parts.
 They will also recognise some common conductors and insulators and associate metals with being good conductors.
 We will then move on to Sound, identifying how sounds are made how they travel through a medium to the ear.
 Children will also find patterns between pitch, volume and distance.

 The French topic for this term is ‘En Clase’.
 The children will learn the names for a variety of classroom objects and begin to say and write sentences of their own about the classroom in French.

 In PE, Year 4 will be learning and applying a range of skills in both Athletics and Rounders.
-They will also continue to work on their agility, balance and coordination skills in a range of game contexts using Real PE.
-The focus will be on the Physical and Health and Fitness cogs.
+They will continue to work on their agility, balance and coordination skills in a range of game contexts using Real PE.
+As well as this, children will spend time preparing for the all important Sports Day, practising for the running, obstacle and relay events.

 Reading at Home: